filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 - HS = stand for Hight Speed(In this firmware version the BLTouch keeps the pin extended between probes to save time).

 ## Install it
+WARN: It is recommended to perform the following steps a Windows or Linux, because Macs leave hidden files on the SDcard that will prevent the firmware from installing, more likely with the display firmware.
+(More in info could be found [here](https://www.reddit.com/r/VoxelabAquila/comments/odxwdk/psa_before_flashing_custom_firmware_using_macos/)).
+Also large capacity SDcards can cause problems so i suggest to avoid any other one with a greater size fomr the factory one that is 8GB.

 Plug in the 3d printer SD card into your computer.
 Format the SD card in FAT32 format, and make sure the unit size is set to **4096**.